-In addition, the micro-loans we provide enable the women to start small business enterprises that provide added income to their families, empowering them and improving their quality of life.
+In addition, the microfinance training we provide enables the women to start small business enterprises that provide added income to their families, empowering them and improving their quality of life.
+We are the only safe water cause that does.
 These women also serve as role models for their daughters who can also envision becoming micro-entrepreneurs.